CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 #.
 Describe the :ref:`tutorial-goals` that a participant can achieve.
 #.
 Explain the :ref:`types of Spyder plugins <tutorial-plugin-concepts>` and their benefits.
 #.
 Define how to :ref:`set up an environment <tutorial-setup>` for plugin development.
 #.
-Go through the steps to build and publish a simple plugin.
+Go through the :ref:`steps <tutorial-building-plugin>` to build and publish a simple plugin.
 #.
 Finally, highlight the key points of developing maintainable, adaptable plugins with Spyder.

 .. _website: https://www.spyder-ide.org